 The B-8PTD's tough outer casing of molded ABS plastic serves as the sub's sealed enclosure, so it has to withstand some pretty extreme internal pressure changes without reverberating, buzzing, or falling apart.
 The bottom is held tight to the upper case with an abundance of furniture-type screws and an airtight gasket system.
 Every little nut and bolt inside has also been locked down with glue, to prevent anything from vibrating loose.
-It was not easy taking this unit apart to show its construction.
-(We couldn't remove the front and back panels without breaking them, so we decided to leave them intact for the photo.)
+It wasn't easy to take this unit apart.
+In fact, we couldn't remove the front and back panels without breaking them, so we decided to leave them intact for the photo.

 Dialing in bass that blends perfectly

-It starts with setting the Level and Bass EQ controls to match your full-range system's output to take advantage of its full range of power, and to ensure no distorted bass will ever occur.
-You then adjust the low-pass filter Freq knob to eliminate the higher notes, like vocals, you don't want the sub to play.
+It starts with setting the Level and Bass EQ controls to match your full-range system's output.
+Doing this lets you take advantage of the sub's full range of power without distortion.
+You then adjust the low-pass filter Freq knob to eliminate the higher notes, like vocals, that you don't want the sub to play.
 The adjustable Phase control produces the amazing feat of virtually moving the sound wave of each bass beat for you to place precisely where it makes the most impact in your vehicle.

 Big bass from this little amp

 The 120-watt RMS amplifier that powers the woofer lives on a compact circuit board mounted inside the enclosure.
-Class-D amplifier technology, which consists of digital power switching and special output transistors, lets this amp be so small yet so powerful.
-The little heat it does generate easily dissipates by way of the block-like heatsink just visible under the amp's circuit board.
-A vibration-resistant bracket holds the amplifier assembly to the sub's shielded steel plate bottom, so the ensuing pounding of bass will have no ill effects on the tiny components.
+Class-D amplifier technology, which consists of digital power switching and special output transistors, is the secret to creating such a small, yet powerful, amp.
+What little heat it generates dissipates via the block-like heatsink just visible under the amp's circuit board.
+A vibration-resistant bracket holds the amplifier assembly to the sub's shielded steel plate bottom, so the pounding bass won't harm the tiny components.